StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

 - StackState Agent v2 connects to the configured ServiceNow API to retrieve CIs and their dependencies.
 - Retrieved data are pushed to StackState as components and relations.

-### Required ServiceNow API endpoints
+### Required ServiceNow REST API endpoints

 The ServiceNow user configured in StackState Agent V2 must have access to read the ServiceNow API `TABLE`.
-The table names and endpoints used in the StackState integration are described in the table below.
-All the REST API endpoints uses HTTPS protocol for communication.
+The specific table names and endpoints used in the StackState integration are described in the table below.
+All the REST API endpoints use HTTPS protocol for communication.

 | Table Name | Table API Endpoint | Description |
 |:---|:---|:---|